 Download the sample content to follow along.
 If you open the finished effect, you'll see you're going to build an effect that simulates holding a flashlight below a face.

 The ambient light provides each object in the scene with a constant amount of light from all directions.
-You can make it more or less bright by adjusting the Intensity in the Inspector, and change the Color if you want to.
+You can make it more or less bright by adjusting the Intensity in the Inspector.
+You can also change the color if you want to.

-You can remove them if you want to, to help improve the performance of your effect.
-This is a particularly good idea for effects with 2D objects - as they won't need realistic light or shadow.
+You can remove them if you want to.
+This can help improve the performance of your effect.
+It's a particularly good idea for effects with 2D objects as they won't need realistic light or shadow.

 The spot light is a cone-shaped light.
 It's useful for simulating torchlight or a headlight.

 You can use the environment light to apply super realistic lighting effect to objects with physically-based materials - by adding an environment texture to every object in the scene.

 Now let's add a light to an effect.
 We're going to use a directional light to create the appearance of real light shining from a flashlight onto the face of the person using the effect.